Research

 Explainability & Perspicuous Computing

 Explainability isn’t just a technical challenge — it’s a normative one.
 What explanations are owed, to whom, and why?
-I’ve argued that XAI should be understood through the lens of reason-giving: explanations serve to provide the reasons that justify a system’s outputs.
+We’ve argued that XAI should be understood through the lens of reason-giving: explanations serve to provide the reasons that justify a system’s outputs.

 I’m a member of the Transregional Collaborative Research Centre 248 “Foundations of Perspicuous Software Systems” (CPEC) and remain closely involved with the Explainable Intelligent Systems (EIS) project.